pythonanywhere/help_pages/articles/ASGIAPI.md

 {"message":"Hello from FastAPI"}
 ```

-You have a working FastAPI website hosted on PythonAnywhere!
+You have a working FastAPI website hosted on PythonAnywhere, created via our
+API.

 ### Getting and listing websites